Abhi568/Voice-Controllable-Email-Sender/README.md

 Starttls                                   (Now, before invoking login, you invoke starttls.
 This causes the connection to become encrypted, which, in turn, protects your password                                            against being snooped)

-from email.mime.multipart import MIMEMultipart( When anyone send the email , then at the Top proper Sender eamil sender , Receiver email sender and Subject is mentioned )
+from email.mime.multipart import MIMEMultipart( When anyone send the email , then at the Top proper Sender email sender , Receiver email sender and Subject is mentioned to receiver side)

 from email.mime.text import MIMEText     (For Sending the text (Files ) )